 - Some over-the-counter oral allergy medicines are available in different dosage strengths.
-Read the Drug Facts label carefully for appropriate child dosing information and contact a healthcare provider as directed.
+Read the drug facts label carefully for appropriate child dosing information.
+Be sure to contact a healthcare provider as directed.

 - As always, NEVER use any allergy medicine to sedate or make a child sleepy.

-- Try to keeping your windows closed during the morning and evening when the pollen count is at its highest.
-If you need to keep your home cool and have an air conditioning system, then use this instead.
-Furthermore, to ensure your A/C unit isn’t being hampered by a build up of debris and dust – both of which can irritate hay fever and other seasonal allergies – book your system in for a service with a specialist A/C cleaning firm such as willardductcleaning.com.
+- Try to keep your windows closed during the morning and evening when the pollen count is at its highest.
+If you need to keep your home cool and have an air conditioning system, use that instead.
+Furthermore, to ensure your A/C unit isn’t being hampered by a build-up of debris and dust, both of which can irritate hay fever and other seasonal allergies, book your system for a cleaning service with a specialist.

 Enjoying the outdoors, picnics, and al fresco exercise go hand in hand with spring.
 It’s a glorious season of growth, awakening and, unfortunately, sniffles.
 Being a knowledgeable watery eye, sniffle detective always helps when it comes to spring allergies.